BSc 2nd Year Microbiology Infection and Disease Notes Study Material

 Infectious disease X host resistance = f(microbial virulence X dose)

 4. Enzymes.
 The virulence of a parasite refers to its degree of pathogenicity.
-Thus an organism may exhibit a high, moderate or low virulence.
+Thus an organism may exhibit high, moderate, or low virulence.

 Virulence is partly dependent upon the parasites’ ability to produce a series of enzymes directed at host defenses.
-These enzymes or factors contribute to disease process by helping the parasite overcome host resistance, by affecting tissue cells and by interfering with physiological or biochemical processes in the host.
-In microbiology such factors are also called aggressions.
+These enzymes or factors contribute to the disease process by helping the parasite overcome host resistance, affecting tissue cells, and by interfering with physiological or biochemical processes in the host.
+In microbiology, such factors are also called aggressions.

 5. Toxins.
 They are microbial poisons that have a direct effect on the tissues, organs, and physiological processes of the host, rather than on its defense mechanisms.
 Toxins are produced during the growth of the parasite and have a pronounced effect on disease development.